dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/dependency-property-value-precedence.md

 <a name="multiple_sets"></a>
 ## Dependency Properties Might Be "Set" in Multiple Places
- The following is example [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] where the same property (<xref:System.Windows.Controls.Control.Background%2A>) has three different "set" operations that might influence the value.
+ The following is example XAML where the same property (<xref:System.Windows.Controls.Control.Background%2A>) has three different "set" operations that might influence the value.

  :::code language="xaml" source="./snippets/dependency-property-value-precedence/xaml/MainWindow.xaml" id="DependencyPropertyValuePrecedence":::